 Instead of focusing on the thyroid hormones and values, your focus should instead be on the autoimmunity and inflammatory component.

 Autoimmunity indicates a deeper problem in the body.

 The inability to recognize self from non-self, and an imbalance in the immune system.

-This component is usually triggered by various factors (usually a combination of factors that we will discuss later) that results in dysregulation of this system.
+This component is usually triggered by various factors (usually a combination of factors that we will discuss later) that results in the dysregulation of this system.

-Physiologically this causes a variety of symptoms ranging from general and diffuse non specific symptoms, to alternating symptoms of both hypothyroidism and hyperthyroidism.
+Physiologically this causes a variety of symptoms ranging from general and diffuse non-specific symptoms to alternating symptoms of both hypothyroidism and hyperthyroidism.

 These issues result in a disease that can be both difficult to diagnose and manage (unless your provider knows to be looking for it).

 In fact, many patients with hypothyroidism likely have some component of autoimmune thyroiditis – they just have never been diagnosed.

 - Bottom line: The symptoms of Hashimoto’s and autoimmune thyroiditis differ from hypothyroidism due to both the inflammatory and autoimmune components of this disease.
 These two factors change how Hashimoto’s should be managed.